 Last year Uwe Boll announced his retirement, and confirmed that his final film would be Rampage: President Down.
 He was considered by many to be the worst director who has ever lived, and that was rather unfair.
-Unlike the man he was often compared to, Ed Wood, Boll could be a visionary director (which is not to say that some of his films were not also bad.)
+Not unlike the man he was often compared to, Ed Wood, Boll could be a visionary director (which is not to say that some of his films were not also bad.)

 Boll got his start in his native Germany with a series of films nobody outside of Germany has seen, maybe they don’t even exist?
 Anyhow, he is best known for a long string of films that his own company made.
 Many were based on video games, such as House of the Dead, Alone in the Dark, In the Name of the King and so on.
 Things started to change with Postal, which despite a critical drilling has gained a cult following, and this marked the beginning of a change of his work.
 He also started to become a cult celebrity himself, thanks to his public boxing matches with his critics.

 After Postal he moved out of making films with biggish actors who were slumming it to making more independent films.
 These films were more dramatic, from the Vietnam film Tunnel Rats to even a film on the Holocaust, with the extremely imaginative title of Auschwitz.
 Through this late period he made a trilogy that actually got decent-to-good reviews, and maybe got a few some critics to rethink Uwe Boll: the Rampage Trilogy.